Tessa Munt: Early life

 Her paternal grandfather was a politician in Kenya during the 1950s, whilst her uncle was a member of the Church of England synod.
 Her mother was raised within the Church of Scotland, but her family had mainly Jewish roots.

-The eldest of four children born in Surrey, she was educated at a Roman Catholic Convent school until the age of eleven, and then at Reigate County School for Girls and Sutton High School, before finishing her education at an independent college.
+The eldest of four children born in Surrey, she was educated at a Roman Catholic Convent school until the age of eleven, and then at Reigate County School for Girls and the private Sutton High School, before finishing her education at an independent college.
 Munt has told the BBC that as a child, she was a victim of sexual abuse.

 Early career

 Munt initially joined the international division of Midland Bank, before leaving after a year to join a local firm of solicitors.
 After three years, she started working for a local hotel, and after two years moved to East Anglia working in the company's sales and marketing team, before moving to personnel and later customer care training.

 She then worked in administration for South Essex College at their Southend-on-Sea campus, before moving into teaching.
 She then worked for a period in social services, working with adults with learning difficulties.
 She also worked part-time as a volunteer for both Childline and the Environmental Investigation Agency.
 She married in 1992, and had two children.

 She spent time working as the personal assistant to former international cricketer Phil Edmonds.
 She then started working for a solicitors' firm, before being asked to move by a former company partner to join the team at Forsters solicitors.
 She also spent five years as a Regional Advisory Panel member for the National Lottery Charities Board.